GWGraham/python_for_marine_data/source/1_shell_n_notebook.md

-If you don't want to launch terminals or jupyter notebooks as show below, on a Windows machine you can use the Anaconda Navigator to launch the apss jupyter, IPython, Spyder etc. that are refered to below.
+If you don't want to launch terminals or jupyter notebooks as show below, on a Windows machine you can use the Anaconda Navigator to launch the apps for jupyter, IPython, Spyder etc. that are refered to below.